 0 = In-person

 Graph theory is a vibrant area of research with many applications to the social sciences, psychology, and economics.
-In this tutorial we focus on two topics of mathematical research in graph theory: evasion-pursuit games on graphs and domination theory.
-Students in this project-based tutorial will select among the presented topics, and will begin original research on an open problem in the field.
-Student assessment is based on problem sets, drafts of research project manuscript, and a final oral class presentation.
+In this project-based tutorial, students will select among the presented topics and will develop research questions and undertake original research in the field.
+Student assessment is based on drafts of research project manuscript and presentations.

 Grading: no pass/fail option,